 - As a result of the Net Worth Sweep, it is clear that FHFA will not allow Fannie and Freddie to exit conservatorship but rather will continue to operate them essentially as wards of the state, unless and until Congress takes action.
 Indeed, FHFA's website states that "FHFA will continue to carry out its responsibilities as Conservator" until "Congress determines the future of Fannie Mae and Freddie Mac and the housing finance market."
 FHFA as Conservator of Fannie Mae and Freddie Mac, http://goo.gl/PjyPZb.
 This is consistent with the testimony of former acting Director DeMarco, who stated that he had no intention of returning Fannie and Freddie to private control under charters he perceived to be "flawed."
-Mr. Ugoletti also testified that FHFA's objective "was not for Fannie and Freddie Mac to emerge from conservatorship." - 97.
-The timing of the Net Worth Sweep was driven by the Companies' return to profitability.
+Mr. Ugoletti also testified that FHFA's objective "was not for Fannie and Freddie Mac to emerge from conservatorship."
+Treasury likewise understood that the Net Worth Sweep would have this effect, explaining in August 15, 2012 talking points that "[b]y taking all of their profits going forward, we are making clear that the GSEs will not ever be allowed to return to profitable entities." - The timing of the Net Worth Sweep was driven by the Companies' return to profitability.
+Indeed, an internal Treasury document prepared on July 30, 2012 said that the Net Worth Sweep should be announced shortly after August 7, when the "GSEs will report very strong earnings . . . that will be in-excess of the 10% dividend to be paid to Treasury," and on August 1, 2012 a Treasury official emphasized that the Net Worth Sweep should be announced in mid August because the Companies "[e]arnings will be in excess of current 10% dividend paid to Treasury."
 Rather than worry over exhausting Treasury's funding commitment, the "risk" that concerned FHFA was that Fannie and Freddie would recognize extraordinary profits that would allow them to begin rebuilding their capital levels and position themselves to exit conservatorship and deliver value to their private shareholders.